opendatahub-io/odh-dashboard/data/getting-started/pachyderm.md

         For example:
         ```
         COMPONENT           VERSION
-        pachctl             2.0.2
+        pachctl             2.0.3
-        pachd               2.0.2
+        pachd               2.0.3
         ```

 You are ready to run your first pipelines in a notebook.
-Try the steps in this written [tutorial](https://docs.pachyderm.com/latest/getting_started/beginner_tutorial/) or check our **Quick Start** in the `Enabled` Menu of your OpenShift Data Science Console for ready-made notebooks .
+Check our **Quick Start** in the `Enabled` Menu of your OpenShift Data Science Console.
+You can later extend this first notebook by following the steps in this written [tutorial](https://docs.pachyderm.com/latest/getting_started/beginner_tutorial/) on our documentation website.